makrai/notes/huang2104-factual-absive-summ.md

 * hE, gap between the
   * training stage (which learns to correct the corrupted reference summaries)
-  * testing stage (which aims to correct the model-generated summaries) limits the performance of post-editing-based methods for the reason that corrupted reference summaries have a different data distribution with the model-generated summaries, which is
+  * testing stage (which aims to correct the model-generated summaries) limits the performance of post-editing-based methods because corrupted reference summaries have a different data distribution with the model-generated summaries
   * the same as weakly supervised factual consistency metrics (§3.2)

 ## other methods: simple but useful methods and domain-specific methods